dehengxu/CoreDataEnvir/README.md

 ## If your are newcomer to CoreData, please obey the rules below:

+* If you wanna keep you NSManagedObject objects, you shouldn't release you CoreDataEnvir object or it will be fault.

+* If you operate database in multiple threads, you should make sure you have one NSManagedObjectContext in seperate thread or GCD queue.
+Or it will occur conflict while one thread reading data and other one thread is writing data.

-If you wanna keep you NSManagedObject objects, you shouldn't release you CoreDataEnvir object or it will be fault.
-So if you operate data base in multiple threads, make sure your NSManagedObject object reference fetched from [CoreDataEnvir mainInstance] or [CoreDataEnvir backgroundInstance] which never be released until application exist and it's enough for usual.
+> PS: So, in CoreDataEnvir please make sure your NSManagedObject object reference fetched from [CoreDataEnvir mainInstance] on main thread or from [CoreDataEnvir backgroundInstance] on background thread supplied by CoreDataEnvir and which never be released until application exist and it's enough for usual.